Ngalawa Cup Race Info

 Part 2 (day 3) - Gear and provision stowage followed by a test-run sail to the start line on Tumbatu Island.

 At the end of the training we'll assess your sailing ability before letting you start the race.
-If your sailing or navigation skills aren't up to scratch you'll have to hire a local skipper to take with you.

 Getting there and away